nickpeterson92/redshift-playground/redshift-migration/data-sharing/README.md

 # Update consumer_count in terraform.tfvars
 consumer_count = 5  # Increase from 3

-# Apply changes - new consumers automatically get data sharing
+# Apply changes
 terraform apply
 ```

-The system will:
+After deployment:
-- Deploy new consumer infrastructure
+1. Deploy new consumer infrastructure
-- Automatically configure data sharing for new consumers only
+2. Manually grant datashare access to new consumer namespaces
-- Add them to the NLB target group
+3. Create database from datashare on new consumers
-- Skip existing consumers (no redundant configuration)
+4. NLB automatically includes new consumers in target group

 ### 6. Monitor Deployment